Iwan91/PositionAwareRunLengthEncoding-java/README.md

 char[] encoded=PositionAwareRunLengthEncoding16Bits.encode(toEncode);

+//This is faster algorithm to get value at index
 //Input char[] must be divisible by 3.
 //Max length of input char[] can be 196608.
 //Return char as int.